An incomplete list of The Phantom of the Opera’s offstage appearances

 And part of the reason this Phantom is the one singing songs in our heads is because he didn’t just make an impression on stage.
 Over the years, the Phantom has made his way out of his lair and onto the screen.
 The show’s music has soared up the charts and across the internet.
 The characters have been referenced in cartoons, hit shows, music videos and lyrics.
 All in all, The Phantom of the Opera has been part of some pretty pivotal pop culture moments.
 It would be impossible to mention every one of them, but here’s our incomplete guide to some of Phantom’s real-world hauntings.

-In the charts
+Powering up the charts

 Released in 1986 before Andrew Lloyd Webber’s The Phantom of the Opera opened, the title song from the musical was recorded by Steve Harley – front man of 1970s rock band Cockney Rebel – and the show’s original Christine, Sarah Brightman, peaking at number 7 in the UK singles chart.
 That was the first time the Phantom music escaped the theatre, but it wouldn’t be the last.